klust/LUMI-BE-training-materials/docs/intro-evolving/07_Binding.md

 The value of the `ROCR_VISIBLE_DEVICES` environment variable is a list of device indices that will be exposed to the applications.
 The device indices do depend on the control group.
 Visible devices in a control group are always numbered from 0.

+So though `ROCR_VISIBLE_DEVICES` has the same function as affinity masks for CPUs, it is different in many respects.

+1. Affinity masks are part of the Linux kernel and fully OS-controlled, while `ROCR_VISIBLE_DEVICES` is interpreted in the ROCm<sup>TM</sup> stack.

+2. Affinity masks are set through an OS call and that call can enforce that the new mask cannot be less restrictive than the parent mask. `ROCR_VISIBLE_DEVICES` is just an environment variable, so at the time that you try to set it to a value that you shouldn't use, there is no check.

+3. Affinity masks always use the global numbering of hardware threads while `ROCR_VISIBLE_DEVICES` uses the local numbering in the currently active control group.
+    So the GPU that corresponds to 0 in `ROCR_VISIBLE_DEVICES` is not always the same GPU.

 ??? advanced "Alternative values for `ROCR_VISIBLE_DEVICES`"
     Instead of device indices, `ROCR_VISIBLE_DEVICES` also accepts GPU UUIDs that are unique to each